angular/angular-phonecat/README.md

 ## Overview

 This application takes the developer through the process of building a web-application using angular.
-The application is loosely based on
+The application is loosely based on [Google phone gallery](http://www.google.com/phone/).
-[Google phone gallery](http://www.google.com/phone/).
-Each commit is a separate lesson teaching a single aspect of angular.
+Each tagged commit is a separate lesson teaching a single aspect of angular.

+The full tutorial can be found at http://docs.angularjs.org/tutorial.

 ## Prerequisites

 ### Git

 - A good place to learn about setting up git is [here][git-github]
 - Git [home][git-home] (download, documentation)

 ### Node.js

 - Get [Node.js][node-download].
-- Additional [installation instructions][node-generic].

 ## Workings of the application

 - The application filesystem layout structure is based on the [angular-seed] project.
-- There is no backend (no server) for this application.
-Instead we fake the XHRs by fetching static json files.
+- There is no dynamic backend (no application server) for this application.
+Instead we fake the an application server by fetching static json files.
 - Read the Development section at the end to familiarize yourself with running and developing an angular application.